MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new-1801.md

 - New match patterns for customizable log search like simple match, exclusive match, correlated match, repeated correlation, and exclusive correlation.
 - Support for generic Fluentd plugins published by the fluentd community.

-## Improved HTML console experience
+## Improved HTML5 dashboarding experience
 The Web console has been redesigned and is now a fully HTML-based console and no longer has a dependency on Silverlight.
-The monitoring tree and dashboards support the HTLM5 markup language.
+The new dashboards have been redesigned with:

+* Modern user interface
+* Simplified widget and dashboard authoring
+* Accessible from multiple browsers
+* Enhanced troubleshooting experience with drill down pages
+* Extensibility with custom widget (REST API’s)
+* Export and share dashboards

+Network authentication is enabled with the new web console.

+## System Center Visual Studio Authoring Extension (VSAE) support for Visual Studio 2017
+Visual Studio Authoring Extension (VSAE) is now updated to be compatible with Visual Studio(VS) 2017.
+Management Pack (MP) developers can continue using it with the latest version of Visual Studio to create custom management packs and use one of the MP templates provided, or edit an existing MP.

 ## Enhanced SDK Client performance
 We have introduced performance improvements in the Operations console that typically prevent the console from responding while a new management pack is being imported or deleted, or a configuration change to an MP is saved.